 There are so many stories of Ex-Jehovah’s witnesses who suffer from trauma and become suicidal after losing family, friends and even spouses over the shunning policy of Jehovah’s Witnesses.

-This was my case in “fleeing” the emotionally and physically abusive relationship with my Mother.
+In my case I had to flee the emotionally and physically abusive relationship with my Mother.
 There is a saying that, “Hurt people, hurt people.
 This proved true in the case of my mother who endured the same scars of abuse from her own mother.
 My mother felt abandoned by my grandmother.
 My grandmother suffered from mental illness and was often abusive to my mother without conscience.
 The generational cycle of abuse continued in my home life by the hands of my parents.
 The shunning by mother feels like death because she treats me as if I am dead.
 No calls.
 No holidays.
 No visits to my children.
-I am seeking to forgive my mother in the same way that God has poured our His forgiveness upon me.